 Then I actually became one, and realized how stressful lab days can actually be.
 I wanted to make them fun for my students, but I found that in doing so, they were becoming NOT fun for me and I actually dreaded lab days.
 One winter break when I was home and visiting my old high school, I got to visit Mr. Matson and I asked him about how he stayed so calm despite all the craziness of lab day.
 He said, “Deery (my maiden name), the lab isn’t about getting it right and getting perfect data, it’s about learning.
 You learn just as much from messing up as you do from getting it right.”

 One reason I was always so stressed with my students was because I didn’t want the lab to flop and us not learn what we were supposed to learn from it!
 But after talking to Mr. Matson I realized that the WHOLE lab was an opportunity for my students to learn.
 This took so much pressure off, and labs started to feel more fun!
 Not only that, I put into practice a few other lab strategies to make lab days stress-free so that I could enjoy them as much as my students did.
-I’ll be teaching a free training on this in a few weeks, so if interested, join the waitlist here to learn more about how to sign up!
+I’ll teach a free training on this, so if interested, you can learn more about it here!

 I am forever grateful for these teachers who have impacted my life – and there are so many more I could have included!
 But I specifically chose these four teachers because of the four secrets I learned from watching them in their own classrooms.
 These secrets were not taught explicitly, but were modeled by how they did their jobs.
 In turn, I have implemented these into my own classroom and seen how they have transformed my practice.
 I am so thankful for each and every one of them!
 I wish Teacher Appreciation week was EVERY week, because teachers SO DESERVE to be appreciated!!